TzviLederer/GitCheatSheet/README.md

 `git tag <tag name> <commit name, default – HEAD>` - create a tag named "tag name".
 `git describe <ref>` - describe properties of a branch, the output is &lt;last tag>_&lt;commits number from this tag>_g&lt;current commit serial number>.
 `git branch -u origin/main <branch name>` - connects the main branch in the remote repository to the current branch (even if is not the main branch locally), or to the branch specified on &lt;branch name>.

+`git init` - initiate a new git repository. it will create the `.git` dir where all git data will be stored.
+`git status` - print the current status.
+`git log` - visualize the git status.
+One can add the "--all --graph --decorate" flags to visualize it differentely.
+The "--oneline" argument will present a more compact representation.
+`git diff filename` shows all changes in the file.